OmChauhan9/AWS-Cloud-Journey/05 Creating a Private Subnet/README.md

-# Project: Creating a Private Subnet
+# Creating a Private Subnet

 ## 🎯 Project Goal
 To implement a "Zero Trust" network foundation by creating a **Private Subnet** that is completely isolated from the public internet.
 The goal was to configure routing and firewalls (NACLs) to strictly control traffic flow.